corydunnlab/SequenceBouncer/README.txt

 i) If the alignment is of moderate size:

-python SequenceBouncer.py -i <input alignment.fasta>
+python SequenceBouncer.py -i <input alignment>

 ii) If the alignment is of substantial size:

-python SequenceBouncer.py -i <input alignment.fasta> -n 100 -t 10 -s 2
+python SequenceBouncer.py -i <input alignment> -n 100 -t 10 -s 2